-Our current boundaries include the following Participating Municipalities: The Cities of Carrollton, Cockrell Hill, Dallas, Farmers Branch, Garland, Glenn Heights, Irving, Plano, Richardson, Rowlett, and University Park and the Towns of Addison and Highland Park, Texas.
-Our boundaries encompass approximately 700 square miles and contains an estimated 2019 population of 2.47 million persons, according to information obtained from the North Central Texas Council of Governments.
+DART's current boundaries include the following municipalities: The Cities of Carrollton, Cockrell Hill, Dallas, Farmers Branch, Garland, Glenn Heights, Irving, Plano, Richardson, Rowlett, and University Park and the Towns of Addison and Highland Park, Texas (the "Participating Municipalities").
+Its boundaries encompass approximately 700 square miles (the "Service Area") and contains an estimated 2019 population of 2.47 million persons, according to information obtained from the North Central Texas Council of Governments.

-If a municipality that we do not currently serve is located at least in part in a county that we serve, the municipality may become a Participating Municipality by holding an election in accordance with the Act at which its joinder with DART and the imposition of the Sales Tax is approved by its voters.
+If a municipality that the Authority does not currently serve is located at least in part in a county that the Authority serves, the municipality may become a Participating Municipality by holding an election in accordance with the Act at which its joinder with the Authority and the imposition of the Sales Tax is approved by its voters.

 Under the Act, a Participating Municipality has the right to call an election at which its voters may vote to withdraw as a Participating Municipality every sixth calendar year.
 This process can be initiated by either official action of the Participating Municipality's governing body or by citizen petition.
 The next year in which withdrawal elections may be held is 2020.
+DART has not received any notices or otherwise been advised that any of the Participating Municipalities intend to hold a withdrawal election.

-If a withdrawal election is held and voters approve withdrawal from DART, all of our public transportation services to and within the withdrawing municipality must cease on the day following the canvass of the election returns.
-The Comptroller must continue to collect the Sales Tax within that municipality, however, until we have collected an amount equal to the withdrawing municipality's pro-rata share of our financial obligations that existed at the time of withdrawal.
-Accordingly, the Act limits the impact a municipality's withdrawal might have on our ability to repay our indebtedness, including any Bond Obligations.
+If a withdrawal election is held and voters approve withdrawal from DART, all of its public transportation services to and within the withdrawing municipality must cease on the day following the canvass of the election returns.
+The Comptroller must continue to collect the Sales Tax within that municipality, however, until DART has collected an amount equal to the withdrawing municipality's prorata share of DART's financial obligations that existed at the time of withdrawal.
+Accordingly, the Act limits the impact a municipality's withdrawal might have on the Authority's ability to repay its indebtedness, including any Bond Obligations.

-Under the Act, our Board must calculate a withdrawing municipality's financial obligation to us as of the date of withdrawal.
+Under the Act, DART's Board must calculate a withdrawing municipality's financial obligation to the Authority as of the date of withdrawal.
 This financial obligation shall equal such municipality's portion of the total amount of the following:

-- · Our outstanding obligations under contract and authorized in our current budget; - Our outstanding contractual obligations for capital and other expenditures payable from sources other than proceeds of notes, bonds, or other obligations; - Payments due or to become due in all subsequent years on notes, bonds, or other securities or obligations for debt issued by us; - · Our required reserves for all years to comply with financial covenants made with lenders, note or bond Holders, or other creditors or contractors; and - The amount necessary for the full and timely payment of our existing obligations, to avoid a default or impairment of those obligations, including contingent liabilities.
+The Authority's outstanding obligations under contract and authorized in its current budget;

+- The Authority's outstanding contractual obligations for capital and other expenditures payable from sources other than proceeds of notes, bonds, or other obligations; - Payments due or to become due in all subsequent years on notes, bonds, or other securities or obligations for debt issued by the Authority; - The Authority's required reserves for all years to comply with financial covenants made with lenders, note or bond Holders, or other creditors or contractors; and - The amount necessary for the full and timely payment of The Authority's existing obligations, to avoid a default or impairment of those obligations, including contingent liabilities.

-Any of our financial obligations that specifically relate to such withdrawing municipality will be allocated completely to it.
+Any of The Authority's financial obligations that specifically relate to such withdrawing municipality will be allocated completely to such municipality.